rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/Phaser-Rewrite.md

 - [ ] **5.5 Update Action Plan**
   - [ ] Mark the Phaser rewrite as completed in `docs/Action-Plan.md`
   - [ ] Update any related tasks or dependencies

+**[CHECKPOINT 5: Final Verification]**
+*Verification Steps:*
+1. Review all documentation for accuracy and completeness
+2. Verify the project builds and runs correctly from a clean state
+3. Test the game in multiple browsers (Chrome, Firefox, Safari, Edge) if applicable
+4. Verify all functionality from the original implementation works in the new implementation
+5. Check that the development workflow is properly documented and works as expected
+6. Verify that all unused code and assets have been removed
+7. Ensure the Action Plan is updated to reflect the completed rewrite
+8. Have another team member review the changes and test the implementation